Mato Grosso do Sul, Mato Grosso do Sul, Brazil: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. It's important that you pick the right type.
-Many adapters currently available are just plug changers and require your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most locations.
+A plug adapter that supports outlet types C and N. Make sure to choose the necessary kind.
+Most adapters available are just plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most locations.

 What to wear/what to pack: